Children’s Antibiotics

 The development of new antibiotics is not keeping pace with rising antibiotic resistance.
 When it comes to developing treatments for children, the situation is even more dire.

-According to a recent study, in Sub-Saharan Africa in 2019, more than half of the deaths caused by antibiotic-resistant infections occurred in children under 5.
+According to a recent study, in sub-Saharan Africa in 2019, more than half of the deaths caused by antibiotic-resistant infections occurred in children under five.
 Worldwide that same year, nearly 140,000 newborns died because of antibiotic-resistant infections, including pneumonia, sepsis, and meningitis.
 About 40% of infections that cause neonatal sepsis in hospitals are reported to be resistant to standard treatments.

 It is not enough to develop new antibiotics based on trials in adults.
-Children’s bodies respond differently than adult’s bodies to antibiotics, so separate steps must be taken to confirm safety and effectiveness (including the proper dosage) of each new antibiotic treatment in children.
+Children’s bodies respond differently to antibiotics than adults’ bodies, so separate steps must be taken to confirm safety and effectiveness (including the proper dosage) of each new antibiotic treatment in children.
 Although regulatory agencies require that pharmaceutical companies evaluate new treatments for use in children, such steps are often delayed for years, if undertaken at all.

 Doctors and policymakers need more data, treatments, and guidelines to care optimally for newborns and children with bacterial infections.
 GARDP is addressing this vital need.